-Studio topics explore thematic approaches in the development of visual continuity and technical competency working in painting, drawing and related art processes.
+Six hours laboratory per week Prerequisite: ART 310 Studio topics explore thematic approaches in the development of visual continuity and technical competency working in painting, drawing and related art processes.
 At this phase of study, projects focus on the integration of artistic concept, technique and proficiency in the use of two-dimensional media in the creation of individual works of art.
-Lab fee required.
 Repeatable for up to 6 units.
+A lab fee is required.